 Teach English Abroad

-Teaching English has become one of the most popular jobs that require travel in recent years.
-The easiness to get a certification, the many online English teaching opportunities, and the fact that this is a universally transferable skill that can be taken anywhere have made it the choice of career for those who want a life of travel.
+Teaching English has become one of the most popular careers that require travel in recent years.
+The easiness to get a certification, the many online English teaching opportunities, and the fact that this is a universally transferable skill that can be taken anywhere have made it the career of choice for those who want a life of travel.

 Before teaching English online became easy and accessible, teaching English abroad was the way to go.
 It gives the opportunity of immersing yourself into a new culture and learning the local language while also forming bonds with students from all over the world.

 Typically, teaching English abroad provides good salaries and generous vacation time making it a very convenient job for those who want to travel.
 Many people work for 9 months as a teacher then travel for the remaining 3 months of the year.

-- What to expect: Generous vacation time, possibly intense course curriculum depending on school and location, good pay and steep cultural learning curve.
+Generous vacation time, possibly intense course curriculum depending on school and location, good pay and steep cultural learning curve are some of the benefits of an English teacher job.

 - Salaries: Salaries largely depend on the location as well as the school.
 International schools around the world pay well with countries where expat communities are large (eg. the Middle East and Asia) having the highest demand and salaries allowing you to save and travel in the summer months.